tycho-bear/voronoi-art-generator/README.md

 ## Overview

 This project is a web application that allows users to apply [Voronoi diagrams](https://en.wikipedia.org/wiki/Voronoi_diagram) in an artistic manner.
-The goal is to create a visually pleasing representation of an input image.
 Users can click on the canvas to create points, and this will generate edges and partition the plane into different regions.

-The application also supports overlaying Voronoi diagrams on images and applying a "stained glass" effect to fill each cell with the average color of the pixels within it.
+The application also supports overlaying Voronoi diagrams on images and applying a "stained glass" effect that fills each cell with the average color of the pixels within it.
+The goal is to create a visually pleasing representation of the input image.

 ## Website